 - Make sure messages follow the WhatsApp Business Policy and Commerce Policy.

-- Only send messages to users who have opted in to receive messages from your business.
+- Only send messages to users who gave their consent to receive messages from your business.

-- Make the messages highly personalized and useful to users.
+- Make the messages highly personalized and valuable to users.
 Avoid sending open-ended welcome or introductory messages.

-- Be mindful of messaging frequency; avoid sending customers too many messages a day.
+- Be mindful of messaging frequency; avoid sending customers too many messages daily.
 Be thoughtful of informational messages, optimizing for content and length.

 - If your quality rating drops, check the template messages you created in the last seven days.
 The sudden drop can be caused by this new template message that has been reported a lot by your contacts.